MicroControleurMonde/ESP32-C6_RNG/README.md

         MicroPython v1.25.0-preview.114.gbdda91fe7 on 2024-12-11; ESP32C6 module with ESP32C6

-Due to some difficulties to flash the card, the tested version is in '*preview*'.
+Due to some difficulties to flash the card, the tested version is in "*preview*".
 By dint of playing with the registers, I generated several crash dumps...

 ## Performance: